-Although we accept that

-people do behove in such

-a way we don't feel

-it should be promoted

-and shame on the

-National Trust for

-promoting it.

-P.S. we have friends and

-acquaintances who are

-of different sexual orientation

-that we are happy to speak

-to, but feel the National Trust

-should not be involved

-in this promotion.

-Please write or draw your response
+Although we accept that people do behave in such We don't way should be promoted and shame on National Trust for promoting it.
+P.S. we have friends and acquaintances who are of different securi orientation that we are happy to speak to, but feel the National Trust should not be involved This promo